rimag2023/Investment-calculations/README.md

 Usage
 bash
-To use the finance calculators, run the 'finance-calculation_new.py' Follow the onscreen instructions to choose the calculator you wants to use and input the required parameters.
+To use the finance calculators, run the 'finance-calculation_new.py' Follow the onscreen instructions to choose the calculator you want to use and input the required parameters.

 Example: